Home > Facade > Fire Rating of Glass Façades A Review of Applicability & Codal recommendations

 Address Hotel Dubai fire accident in 2016 (Source – Khaleej Times)

 It is well established that glazed buildings are a much higher fire hazard when compared to brick and mortar façade buildings.
 This is majorly owing to the susceptibility of the complete disintegration of glazed façades in the event of major fires and the spread of fire through the external face of the building.
-This is established from several well-publicised fire accidents in high-rise buildings.
+This is established from several well-publicized fire accidents in high-rise buildings.
 The local authorities in India largely ignore the mandatory requirements of fire rating of glazed façades and applicability of the same to high-rise buildings.
 It should be ensured that the No Objection Certificates (NOC’s) issued in the future have clear and unambiguous requirements for glass fire rating.

 The requirement of fire-rated façades must be evaluated objectively based on the building usage, fire separation, and risk assessment carried out for the entire building and glazing assembly, and not just as per prescriptive parameters.